How to calculate a square root without a calculator

 or tell how we can 3rd, 4th, root by division method.

 Yes, we can.
 It looks quite tedious to do by hand, but the algorithm exists for any root and is similar to the square root one.
-See these links: an example of using division method for finding cube root, and info about the nth root algorithm (or paper-pencil method).
+See these links: an example of using division method for finding cube root, and information about the nth root algorithm (or paper-pencil method).

 -1 cannot have a square root (at least, not a real one) because any two numbers with the same "sign" (+/- positive or negative), when multiplied, will equal a positive number.
 Try it: +2 × +2 = 4 and -2 × -2 = 4.